gloriali/HirstLab/FetalBrain/HisMod/HisMod.md

 ## Differentially marked genes

-* Calculate H3K4me3 and H3K27me3 signal from wig at protein-coding gene promoters (TSS +/- 2000bp) and normalize against sum of promoter signal of all genes.
+* Calculate H3K4me3 and H3K27me3 signal from wig at protein-coding gene promoters (TSS +/- 2000bp) and normalize using quantile normalization.
-* No. of differentially marked genes flucture a lot between samples, maybe need a better way to normalize signal? _K4me3 results are similar to normalize against total No. of reads, but K27me3 trend differ a lot._
+* As expected, much less flucturation of No. of differentially marked genes between samples.
-* A significant fraction of DE genes are differentially marked by either H3K4me3 or H3K27me3 in their promoters, more than DMRs. _Results are similar to normalize against total No. of reads_
+* A significant fraction of DE genes are differentially marked by either H3K4me3 or H3K27me3 in their promoters, more than DMRs. _Results are similar to normalize against total No. of reads although slightly smaller No. of DE genes_

 ![](HisMod_files/figure-html/DM-1.png) ![](HisMod_files/figure-html/DM-2.png)